 Then, tap the 3 bar menu at the top left, touch Settings, turn on Backup & sync, tap Upload Size, choose High Quality (unlimited free storage for photos and videos that might be reduced in size or resolution) or Original (15 GB of free storage for photos and videos that are stored exactly as you captured them), choose what and when to backup, and start uploading.

 Of course, users can make some other settings before backup.
-For more details, please refer to the Welcome to the Google Photos Help Center.
+For more details, please refer to the Google Photos Help site.

 Then, when you mistakenly delete precious photos next time, you can restore them from Trash or Backup of Google Photos easily.